neveroffline/BusStops/README.md

 	 Go back to your API Console

-	 Select CREATE NEW KEY
+	 Select CREATE NEW KEY under CREDENTIALS

 	 SELECT ANDROID

-	 paste your SH1 fingerprint and add a semicolon ;yourpackagename
+	 paste your SH1 fingerprint and add a semicolon ;yourpackagenameyoucreatedabove

 	 it will look something like this